-Fraud and Abuse in the PPP?
+Fraud and Abuse in the Paycheck Protection Program?
 Evidence from Investment Advisory Firms

-Keywords: Paycheck Protection Program, investment advisors, fraud, COVID
+Keywords: Paycheck Protection Program, investment advisors, misconduct, COVID

 JEL Classification: E61, E65, G21, G23, G38, H32, H81